Shauna N. Gillooly, PHD

 Peacebuilding, Political Violence, Conflict Studies, Social Movements

-My peer reviewed articles focus on research projects related to the relationship between political violence and voting behavior, peacebuilding in Colombia, and citizen mobilization during violence.
+My peer reviewed articles focus on research related to the relationship between political violence and voting behavior, peacebuilding in Colombia, and citizen mobilization during violence, as well as research methods and the state of the field of International Relations.

 PS: Political Science and Politics